 Solitaire, often referred to as "peg solitaire" to distinguish it from the card game, is a one-person board game dating from the 1600s.
 The standard game uses a board with 33 holes, each of which except for the centre hole is filled with a piece (usually a peg or a marble).
 The goal is to leave only one piece in the centre square.
 This is very difficult to do.
 If you leave two pieces, consider it a very good job.
 Three pieces is good.
-If you'd like to try an easier solitaire puzzle, the following solitaire puzzles are available:

 Instructions: Moves are made by jumping a piece either horizontally or vertically (not diagonally) over another piece into a vacant square.
 The jumped piece is then removed.
 To make a move, click on any piece (represented by images of blue marbles below).
 The marble will be highlighted.
 Then click on the empty square where the marble is to be moved.